 - If you’re looking for something a little different, try these mini garlic and parmesan hasselback potatoes!

 - Another one to go with a Sunday roast – cheesy roasted cauliflower mashed potatoes.
 Delicious!
+Or try this easy but luxurious truffle mash!

-- 2/3 cup double cream
+- ⅔ cup milk, full cream

-- 1 pound potatoes thinly sliced (about 3mm thick)
+- 1 pound potatoes, thinly sliced (about 3mm thick)

 - salt and pepper